T1195 Supply Chain Compromise

 - Shipment interdiction

-While supply chain compromise can impact any component of hardware or software, adversaries looking to gain execution have often focused on malicious additions to legitimate software in software distribution or update channels.172 Targeting may be specific to a desired victim set or malicious software may be distributed to a broad set of consumers but only move on to additional tactics on specific victims.412 Popular open source projects that are used as dependencies in many applications may also be targeted as a means to add malicious code to users of the dependency.6
+While supply chain compromise can impact any component of hardware or software, adversaries looking to gain execution have often focused on malicious additions to legitimate software in software distribution or update channels.183 Adversaries may limit targeting to a desired victim set or distribute malicious software to a broad set of consumers but only follow up with specific victims.513 Popular open-source projects that are used as dependencies in many applications may also be targeted as a means to add malicious code to users of the dependency.7

 Mitigations